2021 World Athletics U20 Championships – Men's 400 metres hurdles: Heats

 Qualification: First 4 of each heat (Q) and the 4 fastest times (q) qualified for the semifinals.

 Semifinals

 Qualification: First 2 of each heat (Q) and the 2 fastest times (q) qualified for the final.

 Final

 The final was held on 22 August at 15:00.
+Swedish athlete Oskar Edlund crossed the line first in a time of 49.20 seconds, but was later disqualified for pulling one of his legs outside his lane to clear a hurdle.